Earn a Higher-Level CompTIA Certification

 Earning a qualifying higher-level CompTIA certification can also renew your lower-level CompTIA certifications.
 Click on a certification below to see which ones will automatically renew other CompTIA certifications.

-You can renew certain CompTIA certifications by achieving CompTIA Server+ or CompTIA Linux+ certifications.
+You can renew certain CompTIA certifications by achieving CompTIA Server+ or CompTIA Linux+ Powered by LPI certifications.
 Click on a certification to see which other CompTIA certification(s) it renews.

 What You Need to Know